tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 - making the Keycloak admin console available by default at `https://id.<your_domain>/admin/`
 - ingress for `http://minio-console.<your_domain>` being configured

-> **Note**<br>
+> [!note]
 > When enabling debug mode and updating your deployment, you must manually delete all jobs before updating.
+In
-In debug mode, we keep the jobs, and some job fields are immutable, leading to a deployment failure.
+> debug mode, we keep the jobs, and some job fields are immutable, leading to a deployment failure.

-> **Note**<br>
+> [!note]
-> All containers should write their log output to STDOUT; if you find (valuable) logs inside a container which were not in STDOUT, please let us know!
+> All containers should write their log output to STDOUT; if you find (valuable) logs inside a container which
+> were not in STDOUT, please let us know!

 # Adding containers to a pod for debugging purposes